ethronsoft/stor/docs/wikis/tutorial/cpp.rst

 Supported Query Operations
 """"""""""""""""""""""""""

-Below, we will present the currently implementated querying operations.
+Below, we will present the currently implemented querying operations.
 The syntax for these operations is influenced by that of `MongoDB <https://docs.mongodb.com/>`_